PayPal's $2.7 bln Japan deal heats up buy now, pay later race - Up News Info

 Article content

+Atlantic Equities analyst Malde said the Square-Afterpay deal increased the urgency of establishing BNPL positions and could have accelerated PayPal’s deal for Paidy.
+He expects more such deals in the sector.

-Paypal, already considered a leader in the BNPL market, also entered Australia last year, raising the stakes for smaller companies such as Sezzle Inc.
+Paypal, which is considered a leader in the BNPL market, entered Australia last year, raising the stakes for smaller companies such as Sezzle Inc.

 The Financial Times had reported last month that Paidy was considering an initial public offering.